VISION

 When do we aim to achieve our objectives?

-In autumn 2023, construction of a technical centre was completed.
-Interior work will continue until spring 2024.
-Scientific work will then commence in the technical centre.
-By the end of the decade, HC-H2 will have grown into a campus landscape with a new research building at its centre.
+In the fall of 2023, the construction of a technical hall was completed.
+By the end of the decade, the HC-H2 should have grown into a campus landscape with a new research building at its center.

-Alongside the four subinstitutes for basic research, there will be a division for the demonstration region, in which innovative hydrogen technologies will be developed and demonstrated as quickly as possible in the Rhenish mining area.
-A first major demonstration project has already been launched in the form of the Multi-SOFC Erkelenz project.
-In 2024, additional major projects will be started in the Rhenish mining area.
+In addition to the four institute departments for basic research, there is the department for the demonstration region, where innovative hydrogen technologies can be set up and demonstrated as quickly as possible in the Rhine region.
+The first major demonstration project has started with the Multi-SOFC Erkelenz.

 What do you still need to know?